chevere/docs/architecture/coding/immutability.md

 ```

 For the example above, the `map` method accessor provides a deep copy of `$map` on the fly, and any manipulation on it won't affect the original object.
 The `__clone` method is used to create a deep copying of `$map` property after every `clone`.

-> 🤔 Note that the use of `deep_copy` will vary depending on each given case, the above is just an example case